gilcarmel/behavioral/README.md

 * Horizontal flipping: The data was collected driving one way around the looped track, resulting in a much higher proportion of left turns vs right turns.
 After noticing that the model was performing fairly well on left turns but poorly on sharp right turns, I doubled the data set by flipping each image and negating its corresponding steering angle.

 ### Network Architecutre
-After initially trying [NVIDIA's network structure](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)with the original image size (320x160), I decided to try a simpler network to further reduce training times.
+After initially trying [NVIDIA's network structure](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) with the original image size (320x160), I decided to try a simpler network to reduce training times.
 My intuition was that NVIDIA's model had to deal with a much wider variety of environments and lighting conditions than our simple simulator.

 I ended up with the following architecture: